Phalanyx/SparkPark/doc/sprint2/RPM.md

 - **Usability:** Mobile-friendly UI with intuitive navigation.

 ### **Dependencies and Limitations**
-- **Dependencies:** Google Maps API, MongoDB Atlas, Stripe (future dependency for payments).
+Dependencies: Google Maps API, MongoDB Atlas, Cloudflare for image hosting.
-- **Limitations:** Initial release may have limited functionality due to early stage of development and limited availability due to midterms.
+Limitations: Initial release may have limited functionality due to early stage of development and midterms affecting development time.

 ---